 Conflict of interest

-Authors should declare any conflict of interest in the cover letter.
+Authors should declare any conflict of interest in the cover letter and in the paper, and at a later stage in the statement of Conflict of Interest.
 When suggesting reviewers, they should pay attention to the fact that the proposal of their colleagues, collaborators or members of their institutions will not be considered during reviewing.
-Also, the authors should state if they want to exclude a particular reviewer, which will be accepted if the reasons are considered to be relevant.
+Also, the authors should state if they want to exclude a particular reviewer, which will be accepted if the reasons are justifiable.
 After the acceptance of the paper for publication all authors are obliged to sign the Declaration of Authorship and Statement of Conflict of Interest forms.

 According to Journal’s policy, manuscripts are never sent to reviewers from the same institution or (if possible) country as the authors.
 The reviewers should notify the editors on any conflict of interest which prevents them from reviewing the paper, such as: recent or ongoing collaborations with the authors, inclusion during the preparation of the paper, direct competition, direct dispute with the authors, financial interest, any political, moral, ideological or similar dilemma.

 If members of the Editorial or Advisory Board or their close collaborators appear as authors submitting to the journal, they are then excluded from the entire process of evaluation.
 The reviewers are then chosen in a way to minimize possible bias during the evaluation process.
 During revision, the editors follow the Code of Conduct and Best Practice Guidelines for Journal Editors and Code of Conduct for Journal Publishers.

 If the research involves humans or animals, authors are advised to follow the recommendations of the International Committee of Medical Journal Editors.